-During the year under review, the Committee met on November 11, 2021 and February 11, 2022.
+During the year under review, the Committee met on May 23, 2022 and November 11, 2022.

-The terms of reference of the Committee includes formulation of Risk Management Framework and/or Risk Management Policy and monitoring of the Company's risk management policies and procedures, review the adequacy of risk management systems including adequacy of the existing measures to mitigate risks covering various functions of the Company, to evaluate and ensure that appropriate processes and systems are in place to monitor, evaluate and report cyber security risks associated with the business of the Company and to perform such other functions as may be required under the relevant provisions of the SEBI Listing Regulations and any other applicable circulars issued by the regulatory authorities.
+The terms of reference of the Committee includes formulation of Risk Management Framework and/or Risk Management Policy and monitoring of the Company's risk management policies and procedures and recommend the said framework and/or Policy and any amendment thereto to the Board for its approval, review the adequacy of risk management systems including adequacy of the existing measures to mitigate risks covering various functions of the Company, to evaluate and ensure that appropriate processes and systems are in place to monitor, evaluate and report cyber security risks associated with the business of the Company and to perform such other functions as may be required under the relevant provisions of the SEBI Listing Regulations and any other applicable circulars issued by the regulatory authorities.